ansonnchan/2025-coding-assesment/README.md

 **Your repository link should look like:**
 `https://github.com/YOUR_USERNAME/repository-name`

-Make sure the repository collaborators (ramjayakumar21, maplesyrup-0606, and ubcuas) have access to review your code.
+Make sure the repository collaborators (ramjayakumar21, maplesyrup-0606, and ubc-uas) have access to review your code.

 ### Questions?